 - DO NOT open a new cell phone account.

 - DO NOT join a new fitness club.

 - DO NOT pay off any loans or credit cards without discussing with your lender.

 If you have any doubt about a purchase or adjustment to your life that may affect your credit, talk to your lender before you take action.
 Even small changes in your credit score or debt to income ratios could have drastic effects on your ability to acquire your new home loan.
+If you are unable to qualify for a traditional loan, you can rely on a hard money lender houston for a quick cash to finance a deal.
 There are plenty of real estate horror stories that involve home buyers buying a new flat screen TV before closing on their home and finding themselves suddenly turned down for their loan.
+If you need dodge dealership, you can check it out here!
+For home improvement services, you can learn More about the author from here!
 Lenders check credit several times during the home loan process…one of those checks occurs days before closing and finding out then that you are suddenly not qualified for the loan will scrap months worth of work and find you without a house.
 Don’t make that mistake!

 image courtesy of Philip Taylor PT